reactive/data-client/docs/core/api/useSuspense.md

 loading indicators - improving the user experience.

 Click one of the names to navigate to their todos.
-Here long loading states are indicated by the less intrusive _loading bar_, like YouTube and Robinhood use.
+Here long loading states are indicated by the less intrusive _loading bar_, like [YouTube](https://youtube.com) and [Robinhood](https://robinhood.com) use.

 <StackBlitz app="todo-app" file="src/pages/Home/TodoList.tsx,src/pages/Home/index.tsx,src/useNavigationState.ts" height={600} />

+If you need help adding this to your own custom router, check out the [official React guide](https://react.dev/reference/react/useTransition#building-a-suspense-enabled-router)